Secludedly/NoBS.DesktopOrganizer/README.md

 <br/>

 **A no-bullshit Windows workspace and desktop layout manager.**
 Launch apps.
 Restore layouts.
 Stay out of your way.
-No fluff, much organization.
+No bullshit, just organization.

 </div>